 ‘Australian Health Products Pty Ltd’ is available for sale as a company name.
 Please address any and all inquiries to Rob Haines at New Zealand Health Food Company

 RFA Looks Forward to Naturally Good Trade Expo 2018 in Sydney

 Far more than just a tradeshow, Naturally Good Expo is a total business event (‘trade-only’) that’s 100% devoted to all things healthy, organic and natural.
 As the largest event for healthy retailers, brands and practitioners in the Southern Hemisphere, it’s the place where serious buyers meet with suppliers for two days of business, networking, education and to celebrate the latest exciting opportunities within the health and wellness retail market.
 To be held in the Sydney Convention Centre, Darling Harbour on April 29th and 30th, RFA Regulatory Affairs will have our own booth C 43 and we hope to see you there.

 Pharmacovigilance Obligations Training

-In September this year, the TGA released guidance on the pharmacovigilance responsibilities of sponsors.
-Newly developed, this training course is for sponsors and their nominated pharmacovigilance staff with complementary medicines included on the Australian Register of Therapeutic Goods.
+In September 2017, the TGA released guidance on the pharmacovigilance responsibilities of sponsors.
+Newly developed, this training course is for sponsors and their nominated pharmacovigilance staff with complementary medicines (AUST L) included on the Australian Register of Therapeutic Goods.
 We cover TGA pharmacovigilance obligations and mandatory reporting requirements, the what, how and when you MUST report.
 All required documents including SOPs and reporting templates will be provided for your future use.